kpister/spam/README.md

 use the command `broadcast` to send a message to all of your peers (you will be prompted for a message)

 enter your message and see it in the other nodes!

-# KEEP IN MIND THIS IS FRAGILE AND PRONE TO SEGFAULTS IF YOU FUCK IT UP